-At any time on or after July 1, 2018, did the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?
+At any time on or after July 1, 2019, did the director of an emergency shelter or HUD-funded transitional housing program determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?

-This is question 57 on the paper FAFSA.
+This is question 56 on the paper Free Application for Federal Student Aid (FAFSA?) form.

-- Homeless means lacking fixed, regular and adequate housing.
-You may be homeless if you are living in shelters, parks, motels, hotels, public spaces, camping grounds, cars, abandoned buildings, or temporarily living with other people because you have nowhere else to go.
-Also, if you are living in any of these situations and fleeing an abusive parent you may be considered homeless even if your parent would otherwise provide a place to live.
+Homeless means lacking fixed, regular, and adequate housing.
+You might be homeless if you’re living in shelters, parks, motels, hotels, public spaces, camping grounds, cars, abandoned buildings, or you’re temporarily living with other people because you have nowhere else to go.
+Also, if you’re living in any of these situations and fleeing an abusive parent, you might be considered homeless even if your parent would otherwise provide a place to live.

-- Unaccompanied means you are not living in the physical custody of your parent or guardian.
+Unaccompanied means you’re not living in the physical custody of your parent or guardian.

-If you are not homeless or do not have a determination, do not check the box.
+If you’re not homeless or don’t have a determination, don’t check the box.

-You should contact the financial aid administrator at the college you plan to attend if you need help answering this question.
+You should contact the financial aid administrator at the college or career school you plan to attend if you need help answering this question.

-Note: The financial aid administrator at your college may require you to provide a copy of the determination.
+Note: The financial aid administrator at your college or career school might require you to provide a copy of the determination.